clewisdavis/The-Joy-of-React/course-notes.md

 );
 ```

-- In HTML5, some elements don't ahve closing tags, the `img` tag for example.
+- In HTML5, some elements don't have closing tags, the `img` tag for example.

 ```HTML
 <img alt="A friendly dog" src="/img/dog.jpg">